314pies/ParrelSync/README.md

 Here's a basic example:
 ```
 if (ClonesManager.IsClone()) {
-  // Automatically connect to localhost if running in cloned editor
+  // Automatically connect to localhost if running in clone editor
 }
 ```
 Check out [the doc](https://github.com/314pies/ParrelSync/wiki/List-of-APIs) to view the APIs list.